-When the controller is placed in such position that the MCC-2 designation is at the right upper edge, the upper pin in the drawing also is the upper pin at the device.
+When the controller is placed in such position that the MCC-1 designation is at the right upper edge, the upper pin in the drawing also is the upper pin at the device.

-1.2.1 Stepper Motor Power Stages
+1.2.1 Stepper Motor Power Stage

-A power stage is built-in for each axis.
-The power stages are used for bipolar control of two-phase stepper motors with Phytron's welltried technology, the patented SYNCHROCHOP precision current control.
+The power stage of the MCC-1 controller is used for bipolar control of a stepper motor with Phytron's welltried technology, the patented SYNCHROCHOP precision current control.

-For smooth stepper motor movement, the power stages solve the motor full step into increments up to 1/256 step.
+For smooth stepper motor movement, the power stage solves the motor full step into ministep and increments up to 1/256 step.

-Run current, stop current and Boost current (acceleration) can be programmed independently up to 3.5 A{PEAK} at 48 V{DC} nominal voltage.
+Run current, stop current and Boost current (acceleration) can be programmed independently up to $3.5~A{PEAK}$ at $48~V{DC}$ nominal voltage.